Braves vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Braves have a record of 4-5.
+- In 10 games as the favorite over the last 10 matchups, the Braves have a record of 4-6.

 Braves Betting Records & Stats

-- The Braves have compiled a 56-29 record in games they were favored on the moneyline (winning 65.9% of those games).
+- The Braves have won 65.1% of the games this season when they were the moneyline favorite (56-30).

-- The Braves have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- The Braves have an implied moneyline win probability of 62.3% in this matchup.

-- Atlanta has played in 98 games with an over/under set, and have combined with its opponents to go over the total 52 times (52-43-3).
+- Atlanta has combined with opponents to hit the over on the total 52 times this season for a 52-44-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!